STA207/Presentation/README.md

 Due to the observational nature of the data, obtaining causal effects may pose a challenge.
 In observational studies, treatment selection is influenced by subject characteristics.
-In the context of our study, “treatment assignment” refers to whether a state has a mandatory jail sentence.
+In the context of our study, "treatment assignment" refers to whether a state has a mandatory jail sentence.
 It is not difficult to imagine that demographic characteristics of a state can influence both its traffic legislations as well as its traffic fatality rate, causing confounding effects.
 As a